A More Perfect Union: The Anti-Polarization Reading List

 Add to this list by editing the Google Doc

+I started this reading list because I wanted to understand our political divide.
+What experiences informed our beliefs around issues like guns, race, immigration, and how do we move forward without making enemies of each other?
+What does this look like?
+How does this even happen?
 I found some pieces on the internet but they were few and far between.
 This got me wondering: Why wasn’t there a place that featured stories of people who crossed the aisle, built consensus, or created small but real change?
 If this doesn’t exist, is it so surprising how we’re so divided?
 Models are important.
 My hope is that stories like these will make us think twice before turning each other into two-dimensional screaming heads.
+The people you’ll read about here pushed past biases to listen, educate, and do what was needed to move forward despite our differences.
+Here are some stories to get you started:

+The challenge, as Scott F. Fitzgerald put it, is “the ability to hold two opposing ideas in mind at the same time and still retain the ability to function.”
 Please add to the list by editing the Google Doc.
 I know this is a loaded topic but I hope my intentions are clear.
 If you have ideas on how I can communicate this better, please let me know.
+Nikki |

 Meta